akazyti/akazyti.github.io/src/blog/Lifelong Learnings.md

 This is the clutter list of things i learned so far

+### 2023

+- Don't share your memories
+- Alone and death is real truth
+- Sole is no more valued!

 ### 2022
 - Non Caring and Self loving is key to happiness
 - You and only You can make yourself happy!